AdrianJazowski/AdrianJazowski/README.md

 <br/>

 ### In my repository you can find projects that I do as part of learning programming.
-My learning is getting my first job as a junior developer.
+My learning is way to getting my first job as a junior developer.

 ### I invite you to check my code